DailyInvestors/Course_Sheets/HTML/JavaScript/LearnTheFlow/R3ADME.md

 4. Copy, Paste, Chmod for permissions.

-5. Openthe file, in your Web Browser.
+5. Open the file, in your Web Browser.

 6. Go to Dev Tools, Then inspect your contents, to see the Full Output.